Cyclic covers and toroidal embeddings: Normalized roots of rational functions

 \begin{proof} Let $V=X\setminus (\Sing X\cup \Supp\{D\})$, an open dense subset of $X$.
 Then $\pi$ is \'etale over $V$.
 In particular, $\pi^{-1}(V)$ is also nonsingular, and $\pi^*\Omega_{V/k}\simeq \Omega_{\pi^{-1}(V)/k}$.
 Therefore $\pi^*\Omega^p_{V/k}\simeq \Omega^p_{\pi^{-1}(V)/k}$, and the projection formula gives

 This describes the sheaves in a) and b) at the generic points of $X$.
 These sheaves are $S_2$, so we may determine them locally near a fixed prime divisor on $X$.
 Let $E$ be a prime divisor on $X$.
 We may shrink $X$ and suppose $\varphi=uf^m$, with $u$ a unit and $f$ a parameter for $E$.
 Let $E'$ be a prime divisor over $E$.
-Then $t_2$ is a local parameter at $E'$, and $t_1$ is a unit at $E'$.
+Then $t_2$ is a local parameter at $E'$, and $t_1$ is a unit at $E'$ (in the notations of Lemma~\ref{exp}).
+Recall that $t$ is the $n$-th root of $\varphi$.

 Let $\omega$ be a rational $p$-form on $X$.
 There exists a unique integer $a$ such that

 with $\omega^{p-1},\omega^p$ rational forms which are regular at $E$, and $\omega^{p-1}|_E\ne 0$.
 From $f=t_1^{_j}t_2^{n'}$, we obtain